Hepatitis viruses and cancer

-How can Hepatitis viruses cause cancer?
+How can hepatitis viruses cause cancer?

 Hepatitis viruses are carried in people’s blood and can cause inflammation in the liver.
-Exactly how hepatitis viruses can cause cancer is not yet fully understood, but it is likely that this may be different for different types of hepatitis virus.
+Exactly how hepatitis viruses can cause cancer is not yet fully understood, but it is likely that this may be different for different types of hepatitis.
 It might be that the viruses cause persistent liver inflammation, or change normal functions inside cells.

 Reducing the risk

 A vaccine to protect people against infection with HBV is available on the NHS.
-It is free of charge for people at risk, including health workers, men who have sex with men, close family of someone known to have HBV, and people who inject drugs.
+It is free of charge for people at high risk.
+This includes health workers, men who have sex with men, close family of someone known to have HBV, and people who inject drugs.
 If you think you are at risk, you can visit your GP or a sexual health clinic to ask if you could get the vaccine.
 HBV vaccination is also recommended for people travelling to countries where HBV is common.
 If you are not at risk and want the vaccine, you can visit your GP or a travel clinic and pay to get vaccinated.